 Once you’ve passed away, the new deed takes effect, and ownership of the property transfers to the new owner without the need for probate.

-In 2019, Oregon’s legislature approved new rules for how “small estates” are handled, and those rules took effect in 2020.
+In 2019, Oregon’s legislature approved new rules for handling “small estates.”
+Those rules took effect in 2020.

 What is a small estate?
-In Oregon, an estate can be considered a “small estate” if:
+Oregon law considers an estate “small” if:

-- Total value of personal property does not exceed $75,000
+- Personal property total value does not exceed $75,000

 - Total fair market value (FMV) of the estate is $275,000 or less

 If wished or if necessary, small estates can still go through formal probate.
 However, a Small Estate Affidavit can be filed instead.
-The affidavit serves as your request to the court that the simplified probate process be used for the small estate.
-After a mandatory 30-day waiting period, the court may then allow the property to be handled without full probate.
+The affidavit serves as your request that the court uses the simpler probate process for the small estate.
+After a mandatory 30-day waiting period, the court may then allow the property to proceed without full probate.

-Using this simplified process can save the estate time and money, and it can mean that the property gets distributed faster and with fewer hold-ups.
+Using this simpler process can save the estate time and money, and it can mean that the property gets distributed faster and with fewer hold-ups.

 The affidavit request for simplified probate must include the following details: